yaoli1haoji/Living_mulch/README.md

 # Living_mulch project
-# This is the tutorial
+# work_flow.sh is the bash scripts I used to run qiime2
+#
 #changed tutorial